WRC Remote Hearings

 - Request a copy of the personal information we hold about you.
 You can do this by completing a Subject Access Request (SAR) form.
 A copy of the form is available here.

-- Rectify any inaccurate personal information we hold about you.
+- Request to Rectify any inaccurate personal information we hold about you.
 If your personal data is incomplete, you have the right to have data completed, including by means of providing supplementary information.
+It is important to note that the right of rectification is restricted in certain circumstances.

-- Restrict processing of your personal information in certain limited circumstances (e.g. if you have contested the accuracy of your personal data, for a period enabling us to verify accuracy).
+- Request to Restrict processing of your personal information in certain limited circumstances (e.g. if you have contested the accuracy of your personal data, for a period enabling us to verify accuracy).

 - Not be subject to a decision which is based solely on automated processing where that decision produces a legal effect on you or otherwise significantly affects you.
 We do not make automated decisions of this nature.